-- 79. As discussed in Chapter 2, we consider that there are two related practical problems with the application of the existing IMs regarding the WACC percentile for airports.
-These problems are that: - 79.1 our publishing of a WACC range has led to the de facto use of the upper limit of the WACC range to assess airport profitability in practice;54 and - 79.2 there is limited and weak rationale for the use of the 75th percentile as the upper limit of the current WACC percentile range. - 80.
-This raises the danger that the 75th percentile acts as a de facto target, so that where it is used without any justification for pricing purposes, consumers may be paying more with no resultant benefit.
+- 75. As discussed in Chapter 2, we consider that there were two related practical problems with the application of the previous IMs regarding the WACC percentile for airports.
+These problems were that: - 75.1 our publishing of a WACC range led to the de facto use of the upper limit of the WACC range to assess airport profitability in practice;54 and - 75.2 there is limited and weak rationale for the use of the 75th percentile as the upper limit of the former WACC percentile range. - 76.
+This raised the danger that the 75th percentile acts as a de facto target, so that where it is used without any justification for pricing purposes, consumers may be paying more with no resultant benefit.

-Proposed solution in respect of these problems
+Solution in respect of these problems

-- 81. Our emerging views paper outlined how we consider that the most appropriate change to the IM is to no longer focus on specific WACC percentiles other than the mid-point.55 - 82.
+- 77. Our emerging views paper outlined how we consider that the most appropriate change to the IMs is to no longer focus on specific WACC percentiles other than the mid-point.55 - 78.
 We consider that a precisely defined WACC percentile range applied to all airports in all situations is not appropriate for the IMs.
 Airport-specific factors should be

 54 For example, we have stated "for the purpose of assessing the effectiveness of information disclosure regulation, we consider an acceptable range for targeted returns to lie between the mid-point and 75th percentile estimate of the airport's cost of capital, because that is generally consistent with limiting the ability of the airport to earn excessive profits, while allowing it to achieve at least a normal return.
 As such, information disclosure would in most cases be seen as effective for expected returns that are targeted within this range.
-However, even such a conclusion would still require an exercise in judgement, for instance, if a clearly inefficient airport were to consistently targeted returns at, or close to, the 75th percentile", See Commerce Commission, "Final report to the Ministers of Commerce and Transport on how effectively information disclosure regulation is promoting the purpose of Part 4 for Auckland Airport", (July 2013), para 29.
+However, even such a conclusion would still require an exercise in judgement, for instance, if a clearly inefficient airport were to consistently target returns at, or close to, the 75th percentile", see Commerce Commission, "Final report to the Ministers of Commerce and Transport on how effectively information disclosure regulation is promoting the purpose of Part 4 for Auckland Airport", (July 2013), para 29.